ToshioCP/Gtk4-tutorial/gfm/sec20.md

 This is the main file.
 It deals with:

-- Build widgets by GtkBuilder.
+- Building widgets by GtkBuilder.
-- Set drawing function to GtkDrawingArea.
+- Seting a drawing function of GtkDrawingArea.
-And connect a handler to "resize" signal on GtkDrawingArea.
+And connecting a handler to "resize" signal on GtkDrawingArea.
-- Implement each call back functions.
+- Implementing each call back functions.
 Particularly, `Run` signal handler is the point in this program.

 The following is `colorapplication.c`.